Kyohei-us/myPrismaExpress/README.md

 `npm run dev`: to run server for development purpose `npm run genTypedoc`: to generate documentation with Typedoc

+## prisma commands
+`npx prisma migrate dev`: to apply schema change to the database

 ## TODO
 To invalidate a jwt, create a blacklist.
 Until the jwt is expired, keep it in the blacklist.